-The financial liabilities with variable interest rates are covered by investments with short-term fixed interest rates from available liquidity so that the LANXESS Group will incur slightly higher interest costs if interest rates increase.
-A general change of one percentage point in interest rates as of December 31, 2014 would have reduced Group net income by €1 million (2013: increased net income by €1 million).
+The financial liabilities with variable interest rates are covered by investments with short-term fixed interest rates from available liquidity so that the LANXESS Group will incur slightly higher interest costs if interest rates rise.
+A general change of one percentage point in interest rates as of December 31, 2015 would have altered Group net income by €0 million (2014: reduced net income by €1 million).